On continuity of Chatterjee's rank correlation and related dependence measures: Continuity of

 and

 due to \eqref{lcvvs} and dominated convergence.
 It remains to prove

 Then the statement follows from

 applying \eqref{convgjg1} and \eqref{convgjg2} as well as the representation of \(\xi\) due to Lemma \ref{DimRed.Prop}. \\ In order to prove \eqref{convgjg2}, we make use of the convergence \((Y_n,Y_n') \xrightarrow{~d~} (Y,Y')\) due to assumption \eqref{ThmCont1}.
-To this end, we use Sklar's theorem (see e.g.~\citet{fdsempi2016} or \citet{Nelsen-2006}) to decompose the bivariate distribution function \(F_{Y,Y'}\) into its univariate marginal distribution functions \(F_Y\) and \(F_{Y'}\) and a bivariate copula \(C\) such that
+To this end, we use Sklar's theorem (see e.g.~\cite{fdsempi2016} or \cite{Nelsen-2006}) to decompose the bivariate distribution function \(F_{(Y,Y')}\) into its univariate marginal distribution functions \(F_Y = F\) and \(F_{Y'} = F\) and a bivariate copula \(C\) such that

-noting that a \emph{bivariate copula} is a distribution function on \([0,1]^2\) with marginals that are uniform on \([0,1]\,.\) The copula in \eqref{eqsklar} is uniquely determined on \(\Ran(F_Y)\times \Ran(F_{Y'})\,.\) By a similar decomposition for \((Y_n,Y_n')\) and by Portmanteau's lemma (see, e.g. \citet[Lemma 2.2]{vanderVaart-1998}), weak continuity of the Markov products means that
+noting that a bivariate copula is a distribution function on \([0,1]^2\) with marginals that are uniform on \([0,1].\) The copula in \eqref{eqsklar} is uniquely determined on \(\Ran(F)\times \Ran(F),\) and, due to continuity of copulas, also on \(\overline{\Ran(F)}\times \overline{\Ran(F)}.\) By a similar decomposition for \((Y_n,Y_n')\) and by Portmanteau's lemma (see, e.g. \citet[Lemma 2.2]{vanderVaart-1998}), weak continuity of the Markov products means